awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 **Important**
 The default image type isn't available for Kubernetes version `1.25` and later\.
 You must use the minimal image type\.
-When you [update an Amazon EKS add\-on type](managing-add-ons.md#updating-an-add-on), you specify a valid Amazon EKS add\-on version, which might not be a version listed in this table\.
-This is because [Amazon EKS add\-on](eks-add-ons.md#add-ons-kube-proxy) versions don't always match container image versions specified when updating the self\-managed type of this add\-on\.
+When you [update an Amazon EKS add\-on type](updating-an-add-on.md), you specify a valid Amazon EKS add\-on version, which might not be a version listed in this table\.
+This is because [Amazon EKS add\-on](add-ons-kube-proxy.md) versions don't always match container image versions specified when updating the self\-managed type of this add\-on\.
 When you update the self\-managed type of this add\-on, you specify a valid container image version listed in this table\.

  Prerequisites
 + An existing Amazon EKS cluster\.
 To deploy one, see [Get started with Amazon EKS](getting-started.md)\.

 **Considerations**
 + `Kube-proxy` on an Amazon EKS cluster has the same [compatibility and skew policy as Kubernetes](https://kubernetes.io/releases/version-skew-policy/#kube-proxy)\.
-Learn how to [Retrieve addon version compatibility](managing-add-ons.md#addon-compat)\.
+Learn how to [Verifying Amazon EKS add\-on version compatibility with a cluster](addon-compat.md)\.

 **To update the `kube-proxy` self\-managed add\-on**